 Babel is a large-scale musical structure celebrating the multiplicity of musical language and evolving technologies as the 20th century came to a close.

-Originally released as a 5-CD set in 1999, the first 3 CDs contain 'rooms' within an imaginary Tower oF Babel (a kind of aural virtual reality) and the other 2 CDs contain KBBL - the Tower's fictitious radio station, and 'live' circus music from the Tower.
+Originally released as a 5-CD set in 1999, the first 3 CDs contain 'rooms' within an imaginary skyscraper tower city.
+This aural building being the embodiment of a modern-day Tower Of Babel; and the other 2 CDs contain KBBL - the Tower's fictitious radio station.

 Each of KBBL's 4 'shows' has its own style and atmosphere.
 Collaborating with DJs, writers, actors and singers, KBBL is made to sound like a real radio station with ads, traffic reports, phone-ins etc. ...BABEL - [KBBL] Earth At Full-Moon/Leisure Pursuits.

-In the virtual architecture, we hear the electric guitarist in Mr. Brady's Room [BABEL - Chambers And Spirit Levels] and saxophonist in The Dressing Room [BABEL - Delusional Architecture] rehearsing their solos which are heard in a virtual concert-hall performance of a piece here called Pagoda Charm.
+In the virtual architecture, we hear the electric guitarist in Mr. Brady's Room [BABEL - Chambers And Spirit Levels] and saxophonist in The Dressing Room [BABEL - Delusional Architecture] rehearsing their solos which are heard in a virtual concert-hall performance of the first piece here called Pagoda Charm.

 Later in Pagoda Charm, a gradual acoustic shift in perspective happens, when we seem to leave the concert-hall (at around 8'00).
 Moments from other pieces begin to be introduced as a disembodied voice is heard saying 'enter your memory number'.
-The opening chord of Earth to Earth is heard 4 times starting at 8'56; a voice from Cantilena is heard three times starting at 9'19.
-A short Cantilena moment is heard at 10'29.
 All this gives the impression of a choice of places to visit being offered as we flip through a maze of different sound worlds.

 At 9'58 it is possible to hear the already-existing Mansard (an attic room with a sloped roof - a childhood memory room) underneath all the layers before it makes its unmasked appearance a little over a minute later.